Dr Joachim Ermer, Ermer Quality Consulting, Germany

 Training Course Documentation and Certificate:

-The presentations will be made available as PDF files via download shortly before the online training course.
-After the event, you will automatically receive your certificate of participation.
+The presentation will be made available as PDF-files via download during the online training course.
+After the successful completion of the online training, you are able to download the certificate of attendance.

 Specificity/Selectivity